DNAvs CPU

 skill level,

-or more likely to compete against other players (in the same real
+or more likely to compete against other players (at the same

 or virtual room).
 Possible goals may be how long til 1,500